Dr Tim Foster, Lecturer

 Tim Foster is a Lecturer in Water-Food Security in the School of Mechanical, Aerospace and Civil Engineering at the University of Manchester.
 His research develops and integrates crop and hydrologic models, earth observation techniques, and economic analysis to evaluate farmers' decision-making about land, water and energy use in crop production, and design policies solutions to support resilient agricultural water management and climate adaptation.
 His work is highly interdisciplinary, and involves collaborations with hydrologists, economists, and agronomists from academia, government, and policy organisations worldwide.

-Ben is a Postdoctoral researcher in the School of Mechanical, Aerospace and Civil Engineering at the University of Manchester.
-His research is focused on analysis of crop-climate interactions in the developing world.
-Currently, he is working on the group's NERC-ESRC funded project to design improved weather index insurance contracts for smallholder farmers in India .
-More broadly, his research is also evaluating the impacts of climate change on people's lives, including the health implications of increasing extreme heat events.
+Ben is the Ekpe Research Fellow in the Dept. of Mechanical, Aerospace and Civil Engineering at the University of Manchester.
+His research is focused on assessing impacts of climate variability and change on rural and urban communities globally.
+His current research within the group is developing new models of crop-climate interactions in India to support design of agricultural insurance contracts.
+His broader research is evaluating the impacts of climate change on people's lives, including the health implications of increasing extreme heat events.

 Tom Kelly, PhD researcher

-Seun is a PhD researcher in the School of Environment, Education and Development (SEED) at the University of Manchester.
+Seun is a PhD researcher in the Dept. of Geography at the University of Manchester.
 Seun's research is focused on the application of remote sensing and crop growth modelling for estimating biomass and yield of rice crops in Nigeria, and optimising use of water and fertiliser inputs in these production systems.
 Seun is supervised by Dr Angela Harris (SEED), in collaboration with Dr Gareth Clay (SEED) and Dr Tim Foster (MACE)